 What should you write about?

-Here are a couple of unorthodox theme offerings to get you thinking in the right direction: This isn’t a comprehensive list, but one to get you thinking in an unorthodox direction.
+Here are a couple of unorthodox theme offerings to get you thinking in the right direction:- What fruit or vegetable am I most like and why?

 Strong Character Development